soler2000/RevCam/README.md

 `zeroconf` is installed or add `avahi-utils` via `sudo apt install avahi-utils` so `motion.local` resolves while the hotspot is active.

+By default RevCam brings up the hotspot with the SSID `RevCam` and the password `RevCamRocks`.
+You can change these values from the settings panel or through the `/api/wifi/hotspot` endpoint.
+The password must remain at least eight characters for most clients to accept the connection.

 ### Copy-paste bootstrap script (development machines)

 Need a single snippet you can drop into a terminal?
 The commands below clone (or